-The Kentucky State Data Center projects approximately a 13.9% population increase over the next 20 years, showing a population gain up to 110,129 in 2040.
+The Kentucky State Data Center projects approximately a 15.7% population increase over the next 30 years, showing a population gain up to 119,504 in 2050.
 The projection assumes a declining rate of population growth over what Daviess County has experienced in the last two decades, about 0.5% per year.
 Based on the history of the past two decades, there should be adequate land and resources to accommodate urban land uses well.
 If trends continue with population growing and development occurring within the Urban Service Area, land use for all classifications of development can be accommodated in a sustainable way within areas that are served by infrastructure and urban services or where those services can be easily extended.

 The most significant increase in land use in the past six years was for residential and business uses but increases accounted for only slight overall increases in developed land.
 Average projections for the amount of acreage needed for each land classification are based on the development patterns of growth and continued stable, low population growth.
 Projections were calculated based on the rate of zoned acreages for the past twelve years.
-The per year average zoned acreage was multiplied by the number of years projected to calculate anticipated needs until 2040.
-For categories with negative growth, the projection was based on a base of ten acres with an increase of 1/2% per year, the rate of the current population growth.
+The per year average zoned acreage was multiplied by the number of years projected to calculate anticipated needs until 2050.
+For categories with negative growth, the projection was based on a base of ten acres with an increase of 1⁄2% per year, the rate of the current population growth.
 If population growth rates slow as predicted in projections by the Kentucky State Data Center, projected future acreage may actually be high.
 It should be noted that there is a wide range of possibility for future land use projections in Daviess County.
 In general, projections cannot possibly anticipate the factors comprising the complex matrix of urban development.
 A single significant event, such as a large industry locating in Daviess County could result in increased industrial, business and residential needs in the future.
-The projections below are reasonable future acres needed based on the history of zoning changes and development patterns over the last twelve years.
+The projections below are reasonable future acres needed based on the history of zoning changes and development patterns over the last twelve years, and based on the low but consistent population growth supporting actual zoned acreages over the last 20 years.